BLUF: Bottom Line Up Front

 Over to You

-Why not try BLUF in your next few emails?
-Concise, well–structured emails take a little more time to write, but it will save you and your email recipient hours in the long run.
+Try using BLUF in your next few emails.
+Writing might take a little longer, but it’ll save you and your reader time in the long run.

 💌 Before you go...